-The job roles covered by this framework do involve working with vulnerable adults and children and are therefore liable to a clean enhanced CRB check (which may soon be replaced by a clean check from Vetting and Barring).
+The job roles covered by this framework do involve working with vulnerable adults and children and are therefore liable to a clean enhanced DBS (previously know as CRB check).
 In addition there are a range of characteristics and personal attribute that are required for all workers in these sectors.

-People in these posts may wish to register with Care Council for Wales.
+People in these posts may wish to register with Care Council for Wales (Social Care Wales from 2017).
 To do this, they will have shown that they are suitable for work in social care by satisfying the Council that they:

-- are appropriately qualified and competent - are physically and mentally fit to work in all or selected social care environments - are of good character and conduct - agree to comply with our Code of Practice for Social Care Workers.
+- are appropriately qualified and competent - are physically and mentally fit to work in all or selected social care environments - are of good character and conduct - agree to comply with our Code of Professional Practice for Social Care .